 Our cultural inclusion strategy encourages support for cultural participation, access, and the right to express and interpret culture.

-Our Reconciliation Action Plan (RAP) is closely aligned with our cultural inclusion strategy and outlines our commitment to deepening our understanding of our shared histories, cultures and achievements.
+A key component is our Reconciliation Action Plan (RAP), which outlines our commitment to deepening our understanding of our shared histories, cultures and achievements.
 Progress against our RAP actions is tracked and reported throughout the year, including targets for indigenous employment opportunities and procurement spend.
+Our commitment to progressing our RAP is deeply aligned with our purpose.

-Our disability strategy advocates for improved recruitment of people with a disability and supporting accessibility in the workplace.
+Our accessibility strategy advocates for improved recruitment of people with a disability and supporting accessibility in the workplace.
 We partner with the Australian Network on Disability to provide undergraduates with work experience through our Stepping Into Internship program.
+Our focus is on ensuring Stockland is a disability-confident employer.